hutscape/pine/design.md

         reason: it can be stored and replayed
       - goal: configure the interval time for checking the room temperature
         reason: it can wakeup periodically to check the temperature
+      - goal: configure the total period of time when the device should be checking the temperature
+        reason: it can stop checking the temperature to regulate the room environment after a while
       - goal: configure the ideal room temperature
         reason: it can turn ON/OFF the aircon according to the measured temperature
   - user: user